 Doctors from Amicus often showcase their work on a national level at the RCGP conference.
 Previous projects include working with asylum seekers in Tiverton and presentations on sustainable healthcare.

 Clare House Surgical is a long running service within Amicus and provides skin surgery, carpal tunnel operations and vasectomies.
 Medical students and GP registrars are encouraged to spend time in our operating theatre to learn about surgery in the community.
 Dr Wood runs an Integrated Training Post in Surgery and Dermatology for GP registrars.
+The surgical team also teach doctors regionally as part of the New To Practice scheme.

 The team at Amicus health meet every morning for an informal meeting where we share clinical updates and discuss interesting cases.
 This forms an important part of our commitment to lifelong learning for all members or our team from first year students to our most senior physicians.
+It also ensures our patients with more complex healthcare needs benefit from the knowledge and experience of a large team of physicians.

 Once a month we hold in-house clinical meetings.
 These bring all clinicians in the practice together for an educational update and discussion of important issues like safeguarding and learning events.